-Chiropractic Care-services rendered, referred, or prescribed by a Chiropractic Physician, when those services are within the scope of the license held by the Chiropractic Physician.
+Chiropractic Care-services rendered, referred, or prescribed by a Chiropractic Physician.

-Chiropractic Physician-an individual licensed to provide Chiropractic Care in the state in which services are rendered.
+Chiropractic Physician-an individual licensed to practice chiropractic.

 Clinical Laboratory Improvement Amendments (CLIA)-a Centers for Medicare & Medicaid Services (CMS) program which regulates all human performed laboratory testing in the United States to ensure quality laboratory testing.